-She is a shinigami or grim reaper, but she’s not greeting Yusuke to take him to the afterlife, she’s there to give him one more chance to live.
-He was not set to die that day and no one in the other world believed Yusuke would ever risk his life to save a child, one that would’ve, ironically, not have died or even been hit anyway.
+She is a shinigami or grim reaper, but she’s not greeting Yusuke to take him to the afterlife.
+She’s there to give him one more chance to live.
+He was not set to die that day, and no one in the other world believed Yusuke would ever risk his life to save a child – one that would’ve, ironically, not have died or even been hit in the first place.
 So Yusuke is getting a second chance to live due to the error.

 Yusuke, however, is not sure he wants to return to his life since he believes everyone dislikes him and everything seems to dump more crap on him.
 In an effort to get him to see the true value of his life, Botan gives him some time to think about the decision.